 Typically, research is project based and targeted with answering a specific set of objectives.

-Following on from the project another may be instigated.
-It may have a similar overall process and will often pick up from the conclusions of the prior project but it is a new project.
+Another project may be instigated.
+It may have a similar overall process.
+Often it will even pick up from the conclusions of the prior project, but it is a new project.

 Focused on New Business